Alice

 Stimulator and motivator

-Team veterinarian
+Team vet

 Leendert Jan Hofland